Diseases

 • Variability of the disease

+Phylogenetic and molecular clock studies suggest that SVDV evolved from approximately 1940 onwards as a genetic recombination of the human pathogen coxsackievirus B5 to which it is antigenically related and coxsackievirus A9 for which sequence similarity has been detected in the genome encoding for non-structural proteins.
 SVDV occurs as a single serotype, in which four congruent groupings were found in both the genetic and antigenic properties of the virus.
-The most recent group consists of viruses isolated from the European Union since 1992.
-Isolates of this variant, collected in a 25-year period mostly in Italy, showed a gradual nucleotide substitution rate.
-Two genomic sublineages have been described within the most recent group, one evolved in Italy and another one detected firstly in Portugal in 2003 (and again in 2006) and later on also in Italy.
+The most recent group, which circulated in Italy until 2015, consists of viruses isolated from the European Union since 1992.
+Isolates of this variant, collected in a 25 year period mostly in Italy, showed a gradual nucleotide substitution rate and the sequences analysis pointed out the presence of two sub-lineages one evolved in Italy and another one detected firstly in Portugal in 2003 (and again in 2006) and later on also in Italy.
 A recombinant event between these two sub-lineages has been demonstrated in isolates from Italy.
+SVDV is unrelated to other porcine enteroviruses.

 • Stability of the agent/pathogen in the environment